-Exploring Sound Intensity with the Science Journal App
+Exploring Sound Intensity with a Sensor App

 The third in our "how-to" series for using Google's Science Journal app for science class focuses on using the sound intensity sensor to record data.